brave/brave-core/components/brave_ads/core/internal/geographical/subdivision/README.md

 # Subdivision

-Anonymous inquiry of the area within a country based on an anonymous network request.
+An area within a country based on a privacy-preserving network request.

 Please add to it!